Chrysler PT Cruiser Repairs & Tips

 I put water in the radiator and replaced the MAP sensor (unnecessarily) because it read 0.485Volts which should have been between 4 and 5V although the 5V “reference” was good.
-Beware, the 5V reference is standard for all or part of the 2005 year production and forward.
-Regardless, swapping MAP changed nothing, so from that point I took my time learning and diagnosing.
+Swapping the MAP changed nothing, so from that point I took my time learning and diagnosing.

-I found 14 ohms resistance from the block to the fender and negative battery terminal.
-Before redoing all of those I looked at the computer connections.
-It had been to the beach I could tell from a bit of the fine sand.
+I found 14 ohms resistance from the block to the fender and negative battery terminal. ...
 There was some fine surface corrosion on some of the pins (salt water and even beach air is corrosive).
 I cleaned them with a plastic brush and contact cleaner, CRC I think.
 That or some other fiddling apparently improved my block to ground resistance because it went away.

 Looking at the bigger picture, most or all of the codes implied a 5V problem, I would have thought the supply, but that was fine in different places.
 Finally, I decided to pull all of the sensors involved, one-by-one to see if one was pulling the MAP output down from an internal short to ground.

 My MAP 5V reference (green as I recall) still reading 5V reference OK.
 I connected the meter to the MAP signal (orange as I recall) still read 0.485V.